FranxYao/franxyao.github.io/index.md

 ### BIO

-I am an undergraduate research student at Peking University.
+Francis Fu Yao 符尧 is an undergraduate research student at Peking University.

 My research interests are Natural Language Processing, particularly sentence level semantics, and Machine Learning.
 I am an editor and writer at _PKU Youth_, the largest student organized media in China, and this is why I do NLP!
 I like reading, writing, traveling and photography.
 I am also interested in Startups and [Innovation industries in China](https://francix.github.io/images/the%20chinese%20innovation%20industry.pdf).

 My [CV](https://francix.github.io/images/CV_FrancisYao20180112.pdf)